thezaeemaanwar/Fooderia/README.md

 # Food Recipe
-It is a web app made using ReactJS and a very cool API by https://www.edamam.com/
+It is a web app made using ReactJS and external API
 <br/>

 #### Right now , it only works for the searches